tag. -->

 Stage

-Central Plaza Dance Hall Madison Square Garden (Harvest Moon Ball) Hot Mikado
+Central Plaza Dance Hall Madison Square Garden ( Harvest Moon Ball) Hot Mikado

-Dance Players Studio (NYC) Hellzapoppin' (dancer in White Coat)
+Dance Players Studio (NYC) Hellzapoppin' ( Dancer in White Coat)

 Playboy Club (NYC)